quru/qis/doc/js_canvasview_help.md

 	* `zoomout` defaults to `true`
 * `doubleclickreset` - A boolean specifying whether to reset the zoom on double tap/click, defaults to `true`
-* `jsonp` - A boolean determining whether the JSONP method is used to load image information (instead of standard AJAX/XHR).
-This option is less secure, but is required if your image server has a different host name to your web server.
-Defaults to `true`.

 Example options: